 11. Australia

 Australia has a large Indian population, especially in Sydney and Melbourne.
-Diwali is celebrated with great fervor in several pockets.
-In Melbourne, Federation Square sees a grand display of fireworks, dances, Indian music, art, cultural shows, and colorful rangolis everywhere.
-There’s also a rangolis competition, where Indian women show off their creativity and skills.
+Diwali is celebrated with great fervour in several pockets.
+In Melbourne, Federation Square sees a grand display of fireworks, dances, Indian music, art, cultural shows, and colourful rangolis everywhere.
+There’s also a rangoli competition, where Indian women show off their creativity and skills.
 Everybody joins in the celebration as the spirit of Diwali brings various communities together.

 Book Now: Australia Visa